 Western Akron

-Northern Akron sounds about 32% louder than Western Akron to the human ear, a 4.0 dBA gap.
+To the human ear, noise in southern Akron sounds about 27% louder than in western Akron, a 3.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Seventh St do you need to be?